Analysis | What the Balloon Saga Tells Us About China’s Espionage Program

 4. What does China say?

-China has called such charges slanderous and has long insisted that it’s a victim, not a perpetrator, of cyberattacks and aggressive behavior by the US and other adversaries.
-For decades, it’s complained about US surveillance by ships and spy planes near its own territory, leading to occasional confrontations over the years.
+China has called such espionage charges slanderous and has long insisted that it’s a victim, not a perpetrator, of cyberattacks as well as aggressive behavior by the US and other adversaries.
+A Foreign Ministry spokesman said in February that US balloons have flown “illegally” over China more than 10 times since early 2022.
+China has long complained about US surveillance by ships and spy planes near its territory, leading to occasional confrontations.
 It has said the US is “the world’s number one country of spying, eavesdropping and surveillance, that is plainly visible to the international community.”

 5. Who coordinates Chinese intelligence?